Zetison/e3Dss/README.md

 ```

 It is recomended to build upon examples in the examples folder.
 In particular, a minimal example is given in examples/theDefaultExample.m

+Some suggested extensions include
+% Why has the error in the displacement condition worsen slightly?
+% Expand to cylinder case?
+% Add functionality to compute resonance frequencies
+% Enable p_inc in multiple domains